 In December 2019 the Secretariat opened a case against Kosovo, stating that certain measures, such as guaranteed energy purchase and availability payments over 20 years, the sale of the plant site below market value, and several other measures constitute State aid.
 In addition, the measures had not been notified to the competent State aid authority and are therefore automatically illegal.

 The then Kosovo government consistently claimed that the project would not burden the State budget because it would be financed via the private concessionaire.
 But ContourGlobal is not a charitable organisation, it is a profit-making company, so someone would have to pay.

 In principle, this should be consumers.
 But no-one is going to pay the plant’s “target price” of EUR 80/MWh if they have a choice.
 The power purchase agreement was therefore signed to make sure that no-one has too much of a choice.

-The Kosovar state obliges itself to buy the plant’s electricity, thus giving itself no incentive to develop low-carbon and potentially cheaper options.
-As electricity prices have already caused protests in Kosovo, it remains to be seen how these prices could be passed onto consumers without causing a major revolt.
+The Kosovar state obliged itself to buy the plant’s electricity, thus giving itself no incentive to develop low-carbon and potentially cheaper options.

-EUR 80/MWh does not even cover the whole cost of the project, so the Government has also committed to pay ContourGlobal an availability fee, just for having the plant in an operational state.
+EUR 80/MWh would not even have covered the whole cost of the project, so the Government has also committed to pay ContourGlobal an availability fee, just for having the plant in an operational state.

-Concerns about costs have been heightened by the Kosova e Re project only receiving a single bid, which meant there was never any real chance of getting good value for money.
-The government has been congratulating itself for securing a reduction of the internal rate of return from 27 percent to 18.5 percent, but this is still very high indeed.
+Concerns about costs were heightened by the Kosova e Re project only receiving a single bid, which meant there was never any real chance of getting good value for money.
+The internal rate of return was reduced from 27 percent to 18.5 percent, but this is still very high indeed.